 1. Record Minutes and the Roll at Meetings

-Recording detailed minutes is certainly an important skill and arguably one of the most critical responsibilities of this board officer.
-The ideal recording secretary is organized, detail-oriented, and knowledgeable about the inner workings of the organization.
+Recording detailed minutes is certainly an important skill and arguably one of the most critical responsibilities of the board secretary.
+The ideal secretary is organized, detail-oriented, and knowledgeable about the inner workings of the nonprofit.
 The secretary must also be capable of extracting and communicating key information from lengthy conversations.

 Remember, the board secretary’s responsibility does not end when the meeting adjourns.
-The secretary should review the minutes and distribute them to the full board of directors ideally within 48-hours of the meetings, but no later than 7 days after the meeting to ensure that board members can review minutes while the meeting conversations are still “fresh” on their minds.
+The secretary should review the minutes and distribute them to the full board of directors ideally within 48-hours of the meetings, but no later than 7 days after the meeting.
+Thereby ensuring that board members can review minutes while the meeting conversations are still “fresh” in their minds.

 2. Maintain records

 The board secretary ensures that key policies and procedures are not sitting on a shelf collecting dust.
 This officer should be your “board expert” on policies and procedures such as the articles of incorporation, bylaws, standard operating procedures, principle operating principles, child protection or client protection policies, non-discrimination, conflict of interest, zero-tolerance harassment policies or any other key governing and operating processes your board has approved.
 The secretary should be prepared to call attention to policies and procedures during board meetings and decision-making processes to ensure that the board is transparent, ethical, and compliant.
 Robert’s Rule of Order even provides specific instructions indicating that all key governing policies should be maintained in one notebook with a blank page separating content pages.
 This practice allows blank pages to be used to note all proposed amendments.

 While not required, the most engaged board secretary might also chair a “governance committee or task force” that is responsible for reviewing key policies, initiating board amendment processes, editing and approving policies/procedures, and contributing to the leadership development processes such as the onboarding or offboarding of board members.